 ToggleHighlights of Visiting Mantua

-Unlike the crowded hotspots of northern Italy, Mantua is refreshingly authentic.
-Declared a UNESCO World Heritage Site, the city dazzles with its well-preserved palaces, stunning piazzas, and a lakeside skyline that glows at sunset.
-If you’re seeking history, art, and great food without the crowds, Mantua, Lombardy is your perfect escape.
+Unlike the crowded hotspots of northern Italy, Mantua remains refreshingly authentic.
+Recognized as a UNESCO World Heritage Site, the city enchants visitors with its well-preserved palaces, Renaissance piazzas, and a striking lakeside skyline.
+History, art, and cuisine come together here in a truly unique way.

 Top Things to Do in Mantua